 |This photo with the lady in the car is from August 5th, 1941.
 You are facing north with Buick parts and service #84 in the background (Buick City News).|

-Anglo/US/Japanese Relations: Japanese merchants makes purchases of gasoline from the stores of three foreign oil companies on Tainan.
+Anglo/US/Japanese Relations: Japanese merchants make purchases of gasoline from the stores of three foreign oil companies on Tainan.
 This is in technical violation of the US oil embargo on Japan.
 The Japanese take the chance that this will anger the Americans and permit the purchases under strict supervision.
 Oil supplies already are running tight in some areas of the Japanese sphere of influence.

 At Tsingtao, China, Japanese authorities clamp down on American and British companies.
-The Japanese impose various sanctions, and in effect place receivers in control of the businesses who have final say on all decision.
+The Japanese impose various sanctions, and in effect place receivers in control of the businesses who have the final say on all decisions.
 No ownership interest may be transferred without Japanese approval, and the Japanese decide on the distribution of profits.

 The Japanese learn that the US, British, and Chinese are planning to build a military road through Darjeeling, Tibet, and Seita in order to supply the Nationalist government in Chungking, with engineering material already being assembled and prepared in the United States.